MemoryRemind/MemAssist/README.md

         "You need Tylenol"
 "Add Exelon"

-        "You need Tyenol and Exelon"
+        "You need Tylenol and Exelon"
 "I will need Donepezil"

-        "You need Tyenol Donepezil and Exelon"
+        "You need Tylenol Donepezil and Exelon"
 "Alexa what should I take"

-        "You need Tyenol Donepezil and Exelon"
+        "You need Tylenol Donepezil and Exelon"
 "I just took Tylenol"

         "I have removed Tylenol from the list of drugs you need"